 Other Marian prayers are based on names given to Our Lady from her apparitions, or other such supernatural phenomena, confirmed by the Church.
 She has often appeared to humble people in small towns requesting that we strive to live in holiness and obedience to her divine Son.

-Thus, there are prayers to Our Lady of Good Counsel, Our Lady of Guadalupe, Our Lady of Lourdes, Our Lady of Knock, Our Lady of La Salette, and Our Lady of Mount Carmel, and to the Immaculate Heart of Mary among others!
+Thus, there are prayers to Our Lady of Good Counsel, Our Lady of Guadalupe, Our Lady of Lourdes, Our Lady of Knock, Our Lady of La Salette, Our Lady of Mount Carmel, Our Lady of Akita and to the Immaculate Heart of Mary among others!
 In addition, the events surrounding the appearances of Our Lady of Fatima have given us several good Fatima Prayers, including one that follows each decade of the Rosary.

 We are not required as Catholics to believe in these appearances, but the Church recognizes that belief in them does not run contrary to our faith.
 In fact, in many ways it can strengthen it!